espidesigns/espidesigns2021/README.md

 # below worked to deploy build site to github pages
 1. npm run build

-## you can avoid this line if you are in master...
+## you can avoid this line if you are in main...
-2. git checkout master
+2. git checkout main

 ## create a local gh-pages branch containing the splitted output folder
 3. git subtree split --prefix public -b gh-pages